Canon 5D vs Nikon D7500

 Review summary: Canon 5D vs Nikon D7500

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D and the Nikon D7500?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 5D: